 • Controlled periods: when treatment and management strategies keep the disease well-managed, and the dog can live comfortably.

 Early recognition is key.
-Subtle signs of discomfort, such as hesitation to jump, changes in gait, or reluctance to exercise, are often the first clues, and these are usually noticed by observant owners.
-Intervening early can make a big difference in long-term outcomes.
+Subtle signs of discomfort, such as hesitation to jump, gait changes, or reluctance to exercise, are often the first clues noticed by owners.
+Seeking veterinary evaluation can make a big difference in long-term outcomes.
 Read more about pain and early recognition HERE.

 Preventing and Managing Arthritis